BelirafoN/asterisk-ami-connector/README.md

 * **response** - it fires when AMI response was received.
 Handler receives AMI response object.
 * **close** - it fires when AMI connection was closed.
 * **error** - it fires when error occurred.
 Handler receives error.
 * **data** - it fires when data was received from AMI socket.
 Handler receives buffer of received data.

+#### Class AmiAuthError

+It class of Asterisk AMI auth-errors, which was inherit from Error.

 ### Examples